 – World management –

-He has sung in all main opera houses worldwide, working with conductors as Claudio Abbado, Ivor Bolton, Sir Colin Davis, Mark Elder, Philippe Jordan, James Levine, Zubin Mehta, Riccardo Muti, Daniel Oren, Seiji Ozawa, Antonio Pappano, Giuseppe Sinopoli, Marcello Viotti.
+Maurizio Muraro’s career began in Spoleto with L’elisir d’amore, where he won over critics and audiences alike as Dulcamara.
+Since then his career has taken him to all the major opera houses, where he has worked with conductors such as Claudio Abbado, Daniel Barenboim, Ivor Bolton, Sir Colin Davis, Mark Elder, Philippe Jordan, James Levine, Alessandro de Marchi, Zubin Mehta, Riccardo Muti, Daniel Oren, Seiji Ozawa, Antonio Pappano, Giuseppe Sinopoli, Christian Thielemann, Marcello Viotti.

-October 2020 – Please don’t use any older material.
-For the most recent biography please contact Ms. Nicola Kamphausen
+September 2023 – For the most recent biography, please contact Nicola Kamphausen